-LXD Cluster Installation with Remote Ceph RBD
+LXD Cluster Installation with Remote Ceph

 LXD Cluster Requirements